-CBD capsules tend to hold dry ingredients such as ground whole hemp flower or CBD isolate.
+The best CBD capsules tend to hold dry ingredients such as ground whole hemp flower or CBD isolate.
 One of the drawbacks of capsules is their size—you need a larger pill to hold the ingredients for higher doses, which isn't an easy pill to swallow.

 Softgel capsules offer a better solution to this.
 They hold CBD oil in a flexible gelatin capsule that's fast dissolving and much smaller.

 You can always find CBD oil pills in a range of strengths—but they're not always the most versatile because you can't customize your CBD doses with capsules, which leads us to the next popular CBD product.